ecperth/check-aws-inspector/README.md

       repository:
       # image tag
       tag:
-      # vulnerability severity to cause action to fail.
-(Optional)
+      # vulnerability severity to cause action to fail (Optional)
       # if provided the action will fail if a vulnerability of that severity or higher is
       # found. [ CRITICAL | HIGH | MEDIUM | LOW | INFORMATIONAL| UNDEFINED ]
       fail-on: